chgiesse/flash/flash-package/README.md

 ## Event Callback
 Server-Sent Events (SSEs) are a server push technology that keeps an HTTP connection open, allowing servers to continuously stream updates to clients.
 They are typically used for sending messages, data streams, or real-time updates directly to the browser via the native JavaScript EventSource API.

-Event callbacks build on this principle by using async generator functions that yield updates instead of returning once.
+fvent callbacks build on this principle by using async generator functions that yield updates instead of returning once.
 This enables:

 * Progressive UI updates (e.g., streaming partial results).
 * Endless streams (e.g., real-time dashboards, stock tickers, monitoring).